Matteopaluh/KEMET/README.md

 The script requires an indication of the program used to generate input KEGG annotation (eggNOG, KofamKOALA, and KAAS or KAAS-like format are supported up to February 2022).
 **Annotations format don't need to be changed from their original output** (truncated example files can be found in `KEMET/toy/` folder)

-- if genome-scale model operations are needed, optional pre-existing genome-scale models generated with CarveMe (".xml" files) that need gap-fill could be copied in the `KEMET/models/` folder, created after setup process.
+- If genome-scale model expansion is needed, optional pre-existing genome-scale models within the BiGG namespace (".xml" files) can be copied in the `KEMET/models/` folder, created after the setup process.

-**IMPORTANT NOTE:
-KEGG annotation and GSMM files names MUST be the same of the genome they refers to, except for the extension
-(e.g. bin1.fasta, bin1.emapper.annotations, and bin1.xml)**
+## IMPORTANT NOTES:
+The **files' extension does not need to be modified**, neither the rest of file name, except **if** it does not refer to the same genome in input:

+e.g. **bin1.fasta/.fa/.fna** needs to be selected to check annotations from file **bin1.emapper.annotations**, and work with a genome-scale model **bin1.xml**.

 `KEMET/KEGG_MODULES/` folder presence as in GitHub is **necessary** for script usage.
 It contains files that represent KEGG Modules block structure (REF: [KEGG MODULE resource](https://www.genome.jp/kegg/module.html)); missing KO orthologs are deduced from these structures.
 Other "custom" Modules could be added to that folder, if formatted in the proper way.

 3) Fill in the textual intruction file "genomes.instruction":
 excluding the header, each line should have a **tab-separated** indication of: